Trannosaur/published_dicts/README.md

 ## VN-ZH VIE-ZH VIE-CHN

-This is a work in progress, entirely composed of data from the Mandarin language Wiktionary (zh.wiktionary.org).
+This is a work in progress, entirely composed of data from the Mandarin language Wiktionary (zh.wiktionary.org) [Last copied: July 2020]

 At the moment it is an entirely /raw/ rip (a lot of the wiki markup is still there), and abandons all the pronunciation templates.